Get Started

 Getting started with MicroBlocks is easy!
 Just follow these simple steps.

 You’ll need a computer (not a mobile device!) with a USB port, a USB cable, and a board.
-You can run MicroBlocks in a Chrome or Edge browser, or download a standalone app for Chromebook, Windows, MacOS, or Linux.
+You can run MicroBlocks in a Chrome or Edge browser, or download a standalone app for Windows, MacOS, or Linux.

 Computer Setup